 2016 was a rich year for medical technology.
 Virtual Reality.
 Augmented Reality.
-Smart algorithms analysing wearable data.
+Smart algorithms analyzing wearable data.
 Amazing technologies arrived in our lives and on the market almost every day.
 And it will not stop in the coming year.

 The role of a futurist is certainly not making bold predictions about the future.
 No such big bet has taken humanity forward.
-Instead, our job is constantly analysing the trends shaping the future and trying to build bridges between them and what we have today.
+Instead, our job is constantly analyzing the trends shaping the future and trying to build bridges between them and what we have today.
 Still, people expect me to come up with predictions about medical technologies every year, and thus here they are.

 The top technologies with the biggest promise for 2017